alexch/codelikethis/public/projects/yelpington_repo.md

 ## Usage

-For the next 12 weeks, we will all eat lunch every day.
+We all eat lunch every day.
 This app can realistically help each of us find a place to eat downtown.
 This is *not* a toy problem. :-)

 ## Goals